5 Part II: Tree Sapling Study

 How does the average tree height vary across different ecoregions?
 With the help of pipes

 %>%, use thegroup_byfunction to group the data byEcoregion, and then usesummarize()to calculate themean()treeHeightfor each group.
 Print the result using theprint()function.
+Save the result assap_reg_height.
 HINT: Adapt the code from Question 12 above.The team considered average heights less than 20 cm to be severely browsed by moose.
 Add a short comment

 Question 14

 a) How does the average browsing score vary across different tree sapling species?
 Use the group_by function to group the data by Species, and then use summarize() tocalculate the mean tree BrowsingScore for each group.
 Print the result using the print() function.
+Save the result as sap_spe_browse.
 HINT: Adapt the code from Question 12.

 Question 15

 A team of researchers in interested in how Balsam Fir browsing intensity varies by ecoregion.
 With the help of pipes %>%, use the filter() function to filter the Species column for only Balsam_Fir, then use group_by() function to sort by Ecoregion , and then determine mean() moose BrowsingScore.
-Remember to save the resulting summary table under a new name (E.g.,BalsamFir).
+Save the resulting summary table as fir_reg_browse.
 HINT: Adapt the code from Question 12 above.

 Question 16